Get

 The Earliest Records of Merle Pugs in History

-Pugs were first bred and honed into perfect companion dogs around 400 BC, making them one of the oldest breeds of dogs in the world.
-They were first bred in China, and the flat-face dogs were the chair warmers and close companions of Chinese royalty and the elite.
-Everyone in the upper circle of society, from Tibetan Monks in their temples to Emperors in their Palaces, the Pug was so revered that they had guards and servants of their own!
+Pugs were first bred and honed into perfect companion dogs around 400 B.C., making them one of the oldest breeds in the world.
+They were first bred in China, and the flat-faced dogs were the chair warmers and close companions of Chinese royalty and the elite.
+The Pug was so revered by everyone in the upper circle of society, from Tibetan monks in their temples to emperors in their palaces, that they had guards and servants of their own!

-The Pug was then picked up by Dutch traders entranced by their princely wrinkles, which resemble “王, “the Chinese symbol for “prince,” and transported them over to Holland and England.
+The Pug was then picked up by Dutch traders entranced by their wrinkles, which resembled “王, “the Chinese symbol for “prince,” and transported them over to Holland and England.

-Then, the breed was refined and resided with British celebrities and royalty.
+There, the breed was refined as they resided with British celebrities and royalty.
 In 1740, the Freemasons formed the secret “Order of the Pug” club due to their love of the breed and as an homage to the Pug’s loyalty.
-Finally, in the 19th century, the Pug made its way to America, and the American Kennel Club recognized the breed in 1885.
+Finally, in the 19th century, the Pug made their way to America, and the American Kennel Club recognized the breed in 1885.

 Merle pug puppy with one blue eye